Becoming an ACD approved Mohs specialist

-To become an ACD approved Mohs surgeon in Australia it is necessary to complete an accredited program of Mohs surgery training, either here in Australia or overseas, and hold both specialist recognition to practice as a dermatologist in Australia as well as FACD.
+To become an ACD approved Mohs specialist in Australia it is necessary to complete an accredited program of Mohs surgery training, either here in Australia or overseas, and hold both specialist recognition to practice as a dermatologist in Australia as well as FACD.
+A trained specialist Dermatologist must undertake a minimum of 1-2 years approved Mohs surgery training or equivalent Mohs Fellowship program and meet specific requirements.

-The College publishes a list of ACD approved Mohs surgeons on its website.
+The College publishes a list of ACD approved Mohs Specialist on its website.

 Accredited Mohs Surgery Training is usually offered over a 12 month period to a maximum of 2 years.